Lower abdominal pain, sex, and CBD

 CBD as a natural alternative for menstrual pain?

-For some time now, we have been observing both in our own environment and on the market the trend of using CBD products specifically for women and their complaints during menstruation.
-This ranges from taking CBD oils to using CBD and hemp in lubricants, cosmetics, and stimulation preparations, to the vaginal application of CBD oils in combination with tampons and similar products.
-We explicitly advise against the latter, as there is often no suitable quality assurance and the products are not designed for the complex environment of the vagina.
+For some time now, we have observed both in our own environment and in the market the trend of using CBD products specifically for women and their menstrual complaints.
+This ranges from taking CBD oils to using CBD and hemp in lubricants, cosmetics, and stimulants, as well as vaginal application of CBD oils combined with tampons and similar products.
+We strongly advise against the latter, as there is often no adequate quality assurance and the products are not designed for the complex environment of the vagina.

 Is CBD good for pain during sex?

-This is exactly where we can help with CANNEFF® VAG SUP suppositories Provide relief - with the first registered medical device containing cannabidiol (CBD), the CANNEFF® VAG SUP suppositoriesThis is a combination preparation with cannabidiol (CBD) and hyaluronic acid, specially developed for vaginal use.
-In Austria, there are CANNEFF® VAG SUP suppositories through all pharmacies via pharmaceutical central number (PZN) or also directly in the CANNEFF® webshop available.
-In exchange with gynecologists and specialists, opportunities arise for further areas of application, besides pain during intercourse and other vaginal complaints.
+This is exactly where we can help with CANNEFF® VAG SUP suppositories Provide relief - with the first registered medical product containing cannabidiol (CBD), the CANNEFF® VAG SUP suppositoriesThis is a combination preparation with cannabidiol (CBD) and hyaluronic acid, specially developed for vaginal use.
+In Austria, there are CANNEFF® VAG SUP suppositories through all pharmacies via pharmaceutical central number (PZN) or also directly in CANNEFF® webshop available.
+In exchange with gynecologists and specialists, opportunities arise for further applications beyond pain during intercourse and other vaginal complaints.
 Clinical studies on endometriosis, another common condition, are currently underway to test the effects of CBD.
-Learn more about the indications, which essentially serve to quickly relieve pain and discomfort in vaginal dryness, vaginal complaints, painful intercourse, and vaginal dystrophy.
+Learn more about the indications that primarily serve to quickly relieve pain and discomfort in vaginal dryness, vaginal complaints, painful intercourse, and vaginal dystrophy.